 This second level emphasizes improvement in reading, writing and grammar for home, work and community contexts, such as describing daily-life events, requesting help with problems, and successfully reading, writing and speaking about familiar topics.
-Mandatory P/NC grading.
+Prerequisites: Successful completion of the previous level or appropriate placement on the SCC ESL placement test.Mandatory P/NC grading.